abhishek-bisht-21/Github-Web-Scraper/README.md

 It visits special page on Github https://github.com/topics.
 On this page we get to see 3 random topics.
 Each Topic will have it's famous repositories.
-It will visit each of those repositories one by one and list down all the Issues listed for that particular repository in a PDF file.
+It will visit each of those repositories one by one and list down all the Issues for that particular repository in a PDF file.
+Seperate Directories for each Topic will be created and those Directories will have 8 famous Repos in seperate files and their Respective Issues Documented in a PDF File.

 ## Installation